ArasLabs/auto-workflow-email/README.md

 # Automatic Workflow Branching

-The Automatic Workflow Branching project demonstrates automatic workflow branching based on a property of the controlled item.
+The Automatic Workflow Branching project demonstrates automatic workflow email notifications.

 #### How it works
-A method is attached to an automatic activity as an OnActivate server event.
-When the workflow is started, the automatic activity is activated and the method finds the controlled item.
-It then reads the Plant property, finds the corresponding path and sets that path to be the default.
-The activity then closes and the default path is followed.
+Two email items are attached as OnActivate notifications to All Assignments.
+The simple email uses the string "${Item/item_number}" to show the controlled item's number property in the body of the email.
+The other email uses a query string to get properties of both the activity and the controlled item.

 ## Project Details